NullDev/dotfiles/README.md

 The ./profile.d folder is located at /etc/profile.d and the scripts are used to apply parameters to the shell of all users.<br>
 The cls.sh file includes bash code to clear the screen without spamming whitespaces and it maximizes the terminal<br>
 The debug.php file enables outputing error messages<br>
-The debug-switch.php files allows to turn on/off the error messages.
+The debug-switch.php files allows to turn on/off the error messages. <br>
+The file `LOLCODE.tmLanguage` in the submlime folder is syntax highliting for LOLCODE in Sublime Text 3

 ## Explanation of my Alias file at `/etc/profile.d/00-alias.sh`